 The complete kit

 Total for the big three: ~$780.
-That's a complete, trail-tested ultralight setup that's lighter than most mainstream options costing twice as much.
+A complete, trail-tested ultralight setup that's lighter than most mainstream options costing twice as much.

-Once you've done a trip or two, you'll know exactly which piece to upgrade first.
-Most hikers go shelter (to DCF) or sleep system (to Katabatic) after their first season.
+Any who — once you've done a trip or two, you'll know exactly which piece to upgrade first.
+Most hikers go shelter first (to DCF) or sleep system first (to Katabatic) after their first season.

 What to buy second

 After your first trip, you'll have a much clearer sense of what matters to you.
-Common first upgrades: Zpacks Duplex if you hated your shelter weight, Katabatic Palisade if you slept cold in the EE, Pa'lante V2 or Zpacks Arc Haul Ultra if your pack wasn't comfortable.
+Common first upgrades: Zpacks Duplex if shelter weight was your biggest complaint, Katabatic Palisade if you slept cold in the EE, Pa'lante V2 or Zpacks Arc Haul Ultra if your pack wasn't comfortable.